Theo2co/adanalysts-template-website/storydata.md

       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
         Same matrix, but as percentages (friendship rates).
-        Controls are about 1.8%, treated about 0.6%—so treated pairs are less likely to become friends in this window.
+        Controls are about 1.8%, treated about 0.6% - so treated pairs are less likely to become friends in this window.
       </p>
     </div>
   </div>